Women's cinema: India

 The Indian film industry has been an ongoing success since the revolutionary start of their musicals and romantic family dramas.
 Majority of these popular "Masala" films are usually directed by men.
 Female roles in the filmmaking industry were solely restricted to acting, singing and dancing.
 However, recently women have stepped up and took the lead as successful directors, producing films mainly revolving around female issues within society.
 Like majority of women around the world, Women in India have been struggling to prove their point.
 Films made by women were usually categorized as art films or films of the parallel cinema.
 Indian women filmmakers could not have full access to funds and film publicity like male filmmakers did.
 Mainstream cinema in India basically consists of the "Masala Movies", which includes several genres such as comedy, action, revenge, tragedy, romance combined to create an entire film.
 Women continuously face struggles with attempting to get a fraction of the millions of dollars spend of these masala films.
 This forces women to drift away from the masala genre in order to get some recognition, which can often cause controversies and raises suspicion.

 Deepa Mehta is a filmmaker of Indian origin active in Canada.

 A number of well-known Indian female filmmakers have achieved astounding commercial success from their films, including Mira Nair (active in America), Aparna Sen, Deepa Mehta (active in Canada), Gurinder Chadha (active in the UK), and Manju Borah.
-However, there are a number of other Indian women filmmakers who have made some remarkable films that go beyond just entertainment; they take advantage of their platform to address a range of social and political issues.
+However, there are a number of other Indian women filmmakers, whose works both entertain and address a range of social and political issues.
 Other noteworthy Indian women filmmakers include Vijaya Nirmala, Nisha Ganatra, Sonali Gulati, Indu Krishnan, Eisha Marjara, Pratibha PJaaparmar, Nandini Sikand, Ish Amitoj Kaur, Harpreet Kaur, Leena Manimekalai and Shashwati Talukdar, Rima Das.